Matt-Warnock/CoduraWise/README.md

 Ensure you have aws CLI installed and configured with codurawise credentials.

 ```
-aws s3 sync build/ s3://codurawise-front-end>
+aws s3 sync build/ s3://<front_end_base_url>
 ```
 ## CI/CD

-To be able to run serverless:
+To be able to manually deploy the AWS services:

 - Install serverless
 ```